talkable/talkable-docs/source/campaigns.rst

 .. include:: /partials/common.rst

 .. meta::
    :description: Talkable Campaign is based on interaction between Advocate and Friend.
-Each step of this interaction has its own View so developer can easily change every singe step and customize its appearance and functionality.
+Each step of this interaction has its own View so developer can easily change every single step and customize its appearance and functionality.

 Talkable Campaigns
 ##################